What is dunning and why is it important?

 Put simply, the dunning process is the set of steps you take to try and recover a failed payment.
-It typically consists of sending out a dunning message—an email you send to your customer to notify them of the problem—and several attempts from your system to reprocess the payment.
+It typically consists of sending out a dunning message — an email you send to alert customers and notify them of the problem — and several attempts from your system to reprocess the payment.

-Though that sounds easier than playing the cold-hearted collector chasing down a debtor for money, many subscription business owners dislike dunning.
+Though that sounds easier than playing the cold-hearted collector chasing down a debtor to recover lost revenue, many subscription business owners dislike dunning.
 And that’s understandable: it’s common to fall into the trap of believing that a customer has knowingly avoided paying for your service just because they don’t like it anymore.

 But that’s a misconception.

-In fact, recurrent payments often fail for much more straightforward reasons.
+In fact, recurring billing often fails for much more straightforward reasons, often linked to involuntary churn.
 For example:

-- The customer’s credit card (CC) expired.
-In this case, the payment information is outdated, and the transaction can’t be processed.
-Fortunately, this is becoming increasingly rare since most payment service providers update CCs behind the scenes without intervention from you or your customer.
+- The customer’s credit card expired.
+In this case, their payment information is outdated, and the transaction can’t be processed.
+Fortunately, this is becoming increasingly rare since most payment service providers update credit cards behind the scenes without intervention from you or your customer.

-- The CC is lost or stolen.
-In this event, the credit card issuer will usually have blocked the customer’s CC, so you can’t proceed with the payment.
-Understandably, notifying subscription service providers will be the least of your customer’s concerns when their finances may be at risk.
+- The credit card is lost or stolen.
+In this event, the issuer will usually have blocked the customer’s credit card, so you can’t proceed with the payment.
+Understandably, notifying subscription service providers about issues with credit card payments will be the least of your customer’s concerns when their finances may be at risk.

 - Funds are insufficient.
-If your customer is struggling to pay their bills, their subscriptions are unlikely to be their top priority.
+If your customer is struggling to pay their bills, their subscriptions are unlikely to be their top priority, which could lead to overdue payments.

-As you can see, many transaction failures occur for reasons other than a change of heart.
+As you can see, many transaction and payment processing failures occur for reasons other than a change of heart.
 Therefore, like it or not, if you don’t want to lose your customers when they’re still happy with your product, dunning should be an integral part of your subscription business routine.

 Still, you can turn the dunning process into a positive customer experience.
 Here’s how.